landnthrn/Simplified-YT-DLP-Created-by-landn.thrn/README.md

 If you've downloaded this from a post I made on github, youtube, reddit or some.
 Then you'll see I provided a VirusTotal link and the SHA-256 Hash ID

-You can then use the SHA-256 Hash ID to verify that what you downloaded is the exact same file that was scanned on Virus Total
+You can then use the SHA-256 Hash ID to verify that what you downloaded is the exact same file that was scanned on Virus Total :

-On the Virus Total link scan go to the Details you will the SHA-256 Hash ID there
+On the Virus Total link scan go to the Details, you will see the SHA-256 Hash ID there

 To get the SHA-256 ID of the file you downloaded, run this command in Windows PowerShell